 What is a Small Estate?

 A small estate is typically one where the total value of the decedent’s assets is less than $150,000.
+This amount was increased to $166,250 effective 1/1/2020.
 To file a small estate court probate, the estate must include both personal and real property.

 Keep in mind, however, that some assets don’t count when calculating the value of an estate.
 These assets include: